Topeak PrepStand Pro Review

-This the most expensive model we tested, but the added price gets you additional features that other brands sell as accessories.
+The ToPeak PrepStand Pro faced some serious competition in our bike work stand test, and although we liked almost everything about it, it was edged out of the top spot by our top-performing models.
+That said, we do feel the Prepstand Pro is an excellent work stand that is worthy of a place in anyone's home workshop or their travel bike repair kit.
+It's one of the most expensive models we tested, but the added price gets you additional features that other brands sell as accessories.
 The included storage/carrying bag is a feature that virtually everyone can appreciate, and the built-in digital scale is sure to please the gram counting cyclists out there.
-Heck, we're not the most weight conscious bunch around, yet we found ourselves weighing all of our bikes just for the fun of it.
-We do have some concerns about the durability of the PrepStand Pro and its many plastic parts, especially considering that it arrived slightly damaged from shipping with a piece of the plastic near the angle adjustment knob floating around in the storage bag.
-Our second favorite in the test, the PrepStand Pro is otherwise an excellent product.
-Read on to find out what we did and didn't love about this great work stand.
+Heck, we're not the most weight-conscious bunch around, yet we found ourselves weighing all of our bikes just for the fun of it.
+Read on to find out what we did and didn't love about this excellent work stand.

 The PrepStand Pro comes fully assembled and zipped into the included storage/carrying bag.
 After removing it from the bag and familiarizing ourselves with the operation of the stand, we could have it set up and ready to use in right around 20 seconds.
-That's pretty darn quick, yet the PrepStand Pro was edged out in ease of setup by both the Bike Hand YC-100BH (12 seconds), and the Feedback Sports Classic (16 seconds).
-Of course, its only a matter of seconds and we are definitely splitting hairs here, but the PrepStand Pro is certainly quite easy to set up, just not as quick as some of the competition.
+That's pretty darn quick, yet the PrepStand Pro was edged out in ease of set up by both the Feedback Sports Pro Elite.
+Of course, it's only a matter of seconds, and we are definitely splitting hairs here, but the PrepStand Pro is certainly quite easy to set up, just not as quick as some of the competition.

 The Topeak PrepStand Pro is well suited to everyday maintenance.
 The clamp can and will accommodate virtually any type and size of bike, up to 55 lbs.

 Leave it set up in your garage, or break it down after each use.
-The quick setup of this stand, about 20 seconds in our setup time trials, make it no problem to pull out at a moments notice.
-We did find it to be slightly less convenient to use for everyday maintenance than our Overall Award winner, the Feedback Sports Classic, due to its less user-friendly clamp design which requires significantly more knob turning and time to secure a bike.
-It is important to note that these gripes are based on the comparison, and using this work stand is actually a pleasure.
+The quick setup of this stand, about 20 seconds in our setup time trials, makes it no problem to pull out at a moment's notice.
+We did find it to be slightly less convenient to use for everyday maintenance than our Overall Award winner, the Feedback Sports Pro Elite, due to its less user-friendly clamp design, which requires significantly more knob turning and time to secure a bike.
+It is important to note that these gripes are based on the comparison, and using this work stand is quite easy.

-With a retail value of $300, the PrepStand Pro has come down in price since the last time we tested it, but it's still the most expensive stand in our test.
+The PrepStand Pro is one of the most expensive stands in our test.
 With extras like the built-in digital scale and an included storage bag, we feel that this still represents a good value to the right consumer.
 Extras like these come at an additional cost from other brands, and can certainly improve the user's experience.
 The scale is an interesting feature that many riders and especially racers will appreciate, and the storage/carry bag was universally loved among our testers.
 We are skeptical of the durability of the stand's many plastic parts, but it is backed by a two-year warranty, with a one year warranty on the electronic components.

 Other Versions and Accessories